Visit techpolicyinstitute.org for more!

 Bruce Mehlman on 2020's Tech Policy Knowns and Unknowns

 Bruce Mehlman is the founder of Mehlman, Castagnetti, Rosen and Thomas, a government relations firm here in DC.
-Prior to that, he was assistant secretary of commerce for technology policy in the George W. Bush administration and he's kind of an all-around smart guy.
-He has very smart things to say …
+Prior to that he was assistant secretary of commerce for technology policy in the George W. Bush administration a...

 Listen to the Episode